SYLLABUS and other useful information

 to answer questions about code

 and help you fix computing problems.
+I will answer other questions to the extent possible.

 Because the exams are takehome, there will be no makeup exams.
 If you are out of town during an exam week, talk with me about options.